 Poulter plays on the European Tour, but could play around ten events in the U.S. this year after buying a home in Florida.
 He's been ranked at times in the top 50 in the world, so he could make an impact.

 More Fantasy News

-Poulter finished strong with a five-under 67 in the final round to come home in a tie for 12th place at the RBC Canadian Open.
+Poulter shot a disappointing one-over 73 to finish in a tie for 12th place at the Masters Tournament.